Values Gone Naked

 These tests are gifts for your core.

-In the midst of heartbreaking wars and great division in our nation, we are in the midst of living through one of those rare gifts.
-Yet, unlike any other time in our life, this gift is offered individually, organizationally, nationally and globally – all at the same time.
+midst of living through one of those rare gifts.
+Yet, unlike any other time in our life, this

 In my body of work on integrity, I have noted that behaviors, wants, needs and core values are all uniquely important.
 At the same time, I have noted that the most distinguishing characteristic of a core value is that it never divides.
 This is precisely why core values are so critical in a time of crisis.
 For they are the seeds that give birth to the opportunity that awaits inside every crisis – for every person, for every organization, for every nation … and yes, this time, for our entire planet.